a-barlow/quantr/README.md

     quantum_circuit.simulate();

-    // Prints the number of times that each state was observered over 500 measurments of
+    // Below prints the number of times that each state was observered
-    // superpositions.
+    // over 500 measurements of superpositions.

     if let Observable(bin_count) = quantum_circuit.repeat_measurement(500).unwrap() {
         println!("[Observable] Bin count of observed states.");
         for (state, count) in bin_count {